lob/lob-address-elements/README.md

 *NOTE: This example uses `strict` as the verification level, but you may choose `normal`, or `relaxed` depending upon your Shopify use case.*

 ## Component Styles
 When address verification is enabled, Lob will inject an HTML element into the target form in order to communicate form-level error messages.
 Similarly, when address autocompletion is enabled, Lob will inject an HTML element to contain suggested addresses.
-In both cases, the color and style of these HTML elements can be updated using one of two approaches.
+In both cases, it is possible to configure the color and style for these HTML elements using one of two approaches.

 ### In-line Configuration
 In-line configuration uses attribute values to configure element colors.
 Hex, RGB and named color formats are supported.